seanbaxter/circle/new_whitepaper/README.md

 int[3]
 ```

 Here we join two type lists and uniqueify their associated types.
 The _enum-specifier_ syntax has been extended to allow semicolon-separated statements.
-The `types` declaration holds `@mtype` objects of the associated types; this vector is transformed by `make_unique`, then expanded into a type parameter pack with `@pack_type`, which serevs as the enum definition.
+The `types` declaration holds `@mtype` objects of the associated types; this vector is transformed by `make_unique`, then expanded into a type parameter pack with `@pack_type`, which serves as the enum definition.

 ## A variant class